In memory giving

 Remembering us in your Will

-Since The Haemochromatosis Society was registered in 1991 public and medical awareness of genetic haemochromatosis (GH) has improved, support for patients is more readily available, and research has come a long way.
+Since Haemochromatosis UK was registered in 1991 public and medical awareness of genetic haemochromatosis (GH) has improved, support for patients is more readily available, and research has come a long way.
 However, there is still work to do; the more effective we can be in bringing down the average age of diagnosis the fewer people will lose their lives to GH.

 By leaving us a donation in your Will, large or small, you could change the future for the thousands of people affected or potentially affected by iron overload.
 With your help we can support the increasing number of people who need advice and information, and with your help we can extend our research programme.